JeelM/EECS4222_Project_1/tutorials/06-monitoring-interaction.md

 data about our deployment.
 You can run the following queries **in the Prometheus ui** which can be accessed on `http://MASTER_IP:9090`.
-You can check [this tutorial](https://opensource.com/article/19/11/introduction-monitoring-prometheus) and [the official docs](https://prometheus.io/docs/prometheus/latest/querying/basics/) for an introduction to PromQL, the querying language used by Prometheus.
+You can check [this tutorial](https://opensource.com/article/19/11/introduction-monitoring-prometheus) and [the official docs](https://prometheus.io/docs/prometheus/latest/querying/basics/) for an introduction to PromQL, the querying language used by Prometheus. **Notice** to use Microsoft Edge as your web browser.

 ## Get a List of Deployments